anuraguranw3/anuraguranw3/README.md

 ---

 ## 🚀 About Me
-I am a passionate **React Developer** and **Front-End Developer** with experience in building dynamic and user-friendly websites.
+I am a passionate **React Developer** with experience in building dynamic and user-friendly websites.
 I enjoy translating designs into code and continuously learning new technologies.

 - 🧑‍💻 Currently working with React.js and JavaScript to create web applications.
 - 🎨 Love creating beautiful UIs using modern web technologies like CSS3, HTML5, Tailwind CSS, and JavaScript.